Wow, the Lykoi cat.

 Their coat color can be any color that a normal cat can be.
 The black is the standard which is the color that most people see and recognize as the werewolf cat.
 Black roan is also the only color that can be shown.

-They do have some special requirements.
+They do have some special requirements when it comes to washing though.
 Due to their partial hairless coat, some Lykoi will accumulate oils on the nails and inside the ears.

 We have seen stray Lykoi from feral colonies in many situations where they live outside in the winter with no problems and in the summer with no burns.
 Lykoi cats also shed like normal cats.